lasertown/throughput_test/README.md

 By default, Node0 is imaged with URN "SUSE:sles-15-sp2:gen2:latest".

 The bellwether.fio script in the scripts directory will be run with Fio.
 The Fio test will automatically kick off when the VM boots up.
 The VM will automatically deallocate when the test is complete.

+**The test will take approximately 4 hours.**

 A dashboard will be created containing a graph configured with the read metrics for all the disks.